MaterializeInc/materialize/doc/user/content/transform-data/idiomatic-materialize-sql/lead.md

 <red>

-Avoid the use of [`LEAD(fieldZ) OVER (ORDER BY ...) window function`](/sql/functions/#lead) when the order by field increases in regular intervals.
+Avoid the use of [`LEAD(fieldZ) OVER (ORDER BY ...) window function`](/sql/functions/#lead) when the order by field increases in a regular pattern.

 </red>